UsuallyJD/UsuallyJD/README.md

 Here are some of the projects I've worked on:

-- Data-driven Analysis: Predicting Results from Formula One Racing (Link to Project Repo) - Exploratory data analysis of live sport.
+- Data-driven Analysis: Predicting Results from Formula One Racing - Exploratory data analysis of live sport.
-- [Amazon_LDA](https://github.com/UsuallyJD/amazon_lda): NLP topic analysis of Amazon reviews of the Kindle Fire and iPad using Latent Dirichlet Allocation
+- [Amazon_LDA](https://github.com/UsuallyJD/amazon_lda): NLP topic analysis for Amazon reviews of the Kindle Fire and iPad using Latent Dirichlet Allocation

 ## 🌐 Connect with Me